lukejjh/youtube-dl.ps1/README.md

 A *config.json* file with default settings will be generated alongside the script upon first run.
 If youtube-dl isn't found on your system, the script will offer to automatically download it for you.

-**Note:** FFmpeg may be required for some operations, such as audio extraction.
+**Note:** FFmpeg may be required for some operations, such as audio extraction and merging formats.
 You'll need to [download that manually](https://ffmpeg.org/download.html) for the time being.

 ### Switching folders
 Populate the `SaveLocations` array in *config.json* with preset destination folders you'd like to use, with the first one being your preferred default.
+You can refer to *[config.json.example](https://github.com/lukejjh/youtube-dl.ps1/blob/master/config.json.example)* to see what this should look like.
 Save the config file and re-run the script.
 You can now switch between folders using their corresponding numbers at the prompt.
 To start a download, just paste the URL and hit Enter.

 ![](./images/demo-1.gif)